DecodedCo/codeinaday/README.md

-Code in a Day Boilerplate
+B2B Email Code in a Day Boilerplate
 =========================

-This boilerplate helps attendees get started with their Code in a Day app.
+This boilerplate helps attendees get started with their Code in a Day email.
 It includes the following files.

-## HTML
+## Morning

+#### template.html

+Boilerplate template to begin developing our email

 #### helper.html

-Boilerplate to optimise page for mobile web app experience
+Boilerplate to optimize email for mobile experience and various browser-specific issues

-## Images

-#### apple-touch-icon.png

-An icon for the homescreen of your users' mobile devices

-## JavaScript
+## Afternoon

-#### form.js

-JavaScript file that processes a form input, and submits the result to the Decoded Checkin API without refreshing the page (uses jQuery's AJAX helper function)

-#### robot.js
+#### README.md

-JavaScript file that creates an object with information about a robot

-## API Documentation

-For the API documentation, please see http://api.decoded.co
+Instructions for building in backend support to collect metrics on user interactions